prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_component_add(const wchar_t* pipeline, const wchar_t* component);
 ```
 Adds a single named Component to a named Pipeline.
 The add service will fail if the component is currently `in-use` by any Pipeline.
-The add service will also fail if adding a `one-only` type of Component, such as a Tiled-Display, for which the Pipeline already has.
+The add service will also fail if adding a `one-only` type of Component, such as a Tiled-Display, when the Pipeline already has one.
 The Component's `in-use` state will be set to `true` on successful add.

 If a Pipeline is in a `playing` or `paused` state, the service will attempt a dynamic update if possible, returning from the call with the Pipeline in the same state.